 Dartmouth College – Tuck School of Business

-It is used as a primary criteria for admission into a wide range of management programs like Master of Business Administration (MBA), Master of Accountancy and Master of Finance programs.
-GMAT 2017 eligibility criteria has no specific details.
-The aspirant should have completed their undergraduate program.
-GMAT 2017 test pattern consists of four sections, namely, Analytical Writing Assessment, Integrated Reasoning, Quantitative and Verbal.
-The candidate is given three and half hours to complete the exam.
+GMAT is a computer adaptive standardised entrance test to measure the analytical, quantitative and verbal skills of a management school aspirant and it is used as a primary criterion for admission into a wide range of management programmes like Master of Business Administration (MBA), Master of Accountancy and Master of Finance programs.
+GMAC does not prescribe any specific GMAT eligibility criteria 2018.
+However, ideally, aspirants should have completed their undergraduate studies before completing the GMAT registration 2018 process.
+As per the GMAT 2018 test pattern, GMAT consists of four sections, namely, Analytical Writing Assessment, Integrated Reasoning, Quantitative and Verbal.